fwextensions/fwlib/README.md

 [Documentation][6]

-## fwlib/DomStorage

-The `fwlib/DomStorage` module provides a class that makes it easy to save and restore arbitrary JS data in the `dom.pngText` object in Fireworks documents.
-The data is saved with the document itself, rather than in an external file, which ensures that it's always available if the user distributes the file to someone else.

-The advantage to using the `DomStorage` class over accessing the `dom.pngText` property directly is that the latter can store only strings of up to 1023 characters, while the former can safely store arbitrary JS data by splitting a JSON string into multiple chunks and then recombining them when the data is later retrieved.

-[Documentation][7]

 ## fwlib/underscore

-The [`underscore.js`][9] library provides a large number of handy utilities, including implementations for functions like `forEach()`, `map()` and `reduce()`, which are supported in modern browsers but not in the Fireworks JS engine.
+The [`Lo-Dash`][9] library provides a large number of handy utilities, including implementations for functions like `forEach()`, `map()` and `reduce()`, which are supported in modern browsers but not in the Fireworks JS engine.
 It also includes a simple but powerful templating engine.
+It's a drop-in replacement for the `underscore.js` module that was previously used by `fwlib`.

-The code is a slightly modified version of the 1.4.3 release of `underscore.js`.
-It uses `define()` to create the module instead of exporting a global, and the functions that rely on `setTimeout()` have been overridden to throw errors, since that function is not available within Fireworks.
+The `underscore` module requires `lodash.min.js` to be in the same directory.
+It calls `_.noConflict()` so that a global `_` reference is not exported and the functions that rely on `setTimeout()` have been overridden to throw errors, since that function is not available within Fireworks.

-The library has also been patched so that `_.has()` uses the `in` operator instead of `hasOwnProperty()` when checking for properties on native objects, which don't correctly support `hasOwnProperty()`.
+The Lo-Dash library has been patched so that `_.has()` uses the `in` operator instead of `hasOwnProperty()` when checking for properties on native objects, which don't correctly support `hasOwnProperty()`.

-In addition to the standard Underscore methods like `_.isFunction()`, there are equivalent methods for all native Fireworks types, like `_.isImage()`, which can be useful when filtering the selection.
+In addition to the standard Lo-Dash methods like `_.isFunction()`, there are equivalent methods for all native Fireworks types, like `_.isImage()`, which can be useful when filtering the selection.
 Note that `_.isGroup()` will return false if the group is actually a smart shape, and `_.isSmartShape()` will return true in that case.

-A `_.createObject()` method has also been added to the Underscore module.
-This is a polyfill for the ES5 `Object.create()` method, based on the [`es5-shim`][11] library.
-It takes a prototype object as its first parameter, which is set as the prototype of the new object it returns.
-It takes an object as an optional second parameter.
-Any properties on that parameter will be copied to the new object before it's returned.
+The un-minified `lodash.js` file is also included to help with debugging, but is not required by the `underscore` module.

 [Documentation][10]